What is Sanity School® Live?

 Jodi Green is an ADHD Coach based in Melbourne, Australia, where she offers coaching and support programs to parents of children with ADHD and related issues.
 Jodi draws on skills from her first career in engineering as well as her second as a spiritual director, parent-trainer and ADHD coach.
 Jodi’s passion is work with you to grow your understanding of ADHD, embrace its challenges, and clarify the attributes of the parent you want to be, all so you have the freedom and skills to nurture your child towards success.

 Next Scheduled Class: TBD

-Cecilie Flo Jahreie, Amsterdam
+Cecilie Flo Jahreie, Norway

 Cecilie Flo Jahreie is trained as an educator, earning her PhD from University of Oslo, Norway.
 She is a certified NLP Master coach, and Sanity School® trainer.
 She is also a mum of children with ADHD, so she translates proven science into the practical solutions you need for the family life you want.

 She is the founder of ADHD-Veilederen AS, offering coaching and online courses designed specifically for parents of children with ADHD.